GuenterQuast/mimoCoRB/builddoc/index.rst

 The classes are:

-  - `class buffer_control`
+  - `class buffer_control`:
       Set-up and management of ringbuffers and associated sub-processes.
       This is the overarching class with access to all created buffers and sub-processes.

-  - `class rbImport`
+  - `class rbImport`:
-      Read data from source (e.g. a front-end like a PicoScope USB oscilloscope, or from a file or simulation) and import data and metadata in a mimo buffer by calling user-supplied Python generator (i.e. via '*yield*').
+      Read data from source (e.g. a front-end like a PicoScope USB oscilloscope, or from a file or simulation) and import data and metadata in a mimo_buffer by calling user-supplied Python generator (i.e. via '*yield*').
 In this approach, mimiCoRB "pulls" data.

-  - `class rbPut`
+  - `class rbPut`:
       Read data from source (e.g. a front-end like a PicoScope USB oscilloscope, or from a file or simulation)  and put data in a mimo_buffer by calling a Python function, thus pushing the data under control of the reading application.
-      This method is useful in cases weher the application providing the data has its own event loop (driving e.g. ist own graphical display).
+      This method is useful in cases where the application providing the data has its own event loop (driving e. g. its own graphical user interface).

-  - `class rbTransfer`
+  - `class rbTransfer`:
       Read data from a mimo_buffer, filter and/or reformat data and write to output mimo_buffer(s).
       Data is provided as the argument to a user-defined filter function, returning *None* if data is to be discarded, a number if data is to be copied to another buffer, or - optionally - a list of transformed data records produced from processed input data.
 If such data are provided, a respective number of ringbuffers as destination must be configured.

-  - `class rbExport`
+  - `class rbExport`:
       Read data from mimo_buffer and analyze (with user-supplied code), without writing to another ringbuffer.
-Data is expected to be provided by a Python generator in the __call__() method of the class yielding a tuple of data and metadata.
+Data are provided to the user function as a  Python generator in the __call__() method of the class yielding a tuple of data and metadata.

   - `class rbObserver`